Nishant01k/Blender-Fog-Material-Addon/README.md

 A Blender addon that allows you to add fog material to any selected object with a single click.

 ## Features
-- Adds a fog material with adjustable settings for easy customization.
+- It adds fog material with adjustable settings for easy customization.
 - Adds a "Fog Tools" panel in the 3D Viewport sidebar (N-panel) for quick access.

 ## Installation